EhsanMoallaee/divar-clone-expressjs/README.md

 # Divar-Clone-Expressjs

-This is a clone of Persian Divar marketplace.It's not a replica, and it doesn't have all the features of Divar web app. it's a similar version of Divar with my own design touch, showing my abilities in Nodejs to build something advanced like Divar.
+This is a clone of Persian Divar marketplace.It's not a replica, and it doesn't have all the features of Divar web app. it's a similar version of Divar backend with my own design touch, showing my abilities in Nodejs to build something advanced like Divar.

 ## Badges